What is a Loft Apartment in NYC?

 What Is a Hard Loft vs. Soft Loft?

-The difference between a hard and soft loft has to do with the original building itself.
+The difference between a hard and soft loft involves the original building itself.

-If it was originally an industrial building, then it is considered a hard loft.
+It is considered a hard loft if it was initially an industrial building.
 A soft loft imitates the look of a hard loft.

 Hard lofts are apartments that were once industrial buildings.